MorganKryze/Mac-Setup/README.md

 ### Containers

 Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.
+(Free | [Open source](https://www.docker.com/))

 ```bash
 brew install docker
 ```

 To manage and visualize your containers, you can use lazydocker (same use as `lazygit`).
+(Free | [Open source](https://github.com/jesseduffield/lazydocker))

 ```bash
 brew lazydocker